 Mr. Durrani is the founder and Chief Executive Officer of the American Halal Co, Inc,, which wholly owns its flagship brand Saffron Road

-).
+.
 Mr. Durrani has been a serial entrepreneur and venture capitalist for almost three decades, as President of Condor Ventures, Inc., a venture firm devoted to strategic investing in natural food companies.
-Saffron Road the first halal product to be sold nationally in all Whole Foods Stores and now 6,000 other retail food stores in USA.
-Whole Foods, the #7 ranked US food retailer with over $10 billion in sales, has noted Saffron Road as being the most successful new brand launch in their frozen shelf nationally in recent history.
+Saffron Road the first halal product to be sold nationally in all Whole Foods Stores and now 8,000 other retail food stores in USA.
+Whole Foods, the #7 ranked US food retailer with over $13 billion in sales, has noted Saffron Road as being the most successful new brand launch in their frozen shelf nationally in recent history.
 His entrepreneurial ventures have resulted in a successful track record of scaling and growing niche beverage and natural food product lines into mainstream branded companies, using grassroots marketing strategies and developing distribution relationships with major supermarket chains.
 Mr. Durrani founded Vermont Pure in 1991.
 Today, Vermont Pure/Crystal Rock

-), to become the 5th largest cookie brand in the U.S. He also served on the Board, and was Finance Chairman, of Social Venture Network (www.svn.org).
+, to become the 5th largest cookie brand in the U.S. He also served on the Board, and was Finance Chairman, of Social Venture Network

+.
 He has been recognized by BBMG and SVN as one of the entrepreneurs who engineered “20 Ideas That Changed The Way The World Does Business”.
 The select list of these inductees include: Ben Cohen (Ben & Jerry’s), Gary Hirshberg (Stonyfield Farms), Muhammad Yunus (Nobel Peace Prize, Grameen Bank), and Steve Case (AOL).